Application Process & Prerequisites

 How many students are accepted into the dental hygiene program?

 The dental hygiene program accepts 32 students each year.

 The dental hygiene program starts in August each year.

 Where is the dental hygiene program located?

-The School of Dental Health Science is located at Pacific University's Hillsboro Campus.
+The School of Dental Hygiene Studies is located at Pacific University's Hillsboro Campus.

 What type of degree will I receive when I complete the dental hygiene program?

 Students who complete the dental hygiene program at Pacific University will receive a bachelor of science in dental hygiene.

 The dental hygiene program at Pacific University is two years, year-round.
 Required prerequisite coursework must be completed prior to starting the dental hygiene program.